Drug and Substance Abuse

 Many older adults who become addicted to drugs also have another serious medical condition, such as chronic pain or a mental illness.

-For women and men over the age of 65 years, the amount of alcohol considered to increase health risks is either more than 7 standard drinks per week on average, or more than 3 drinks on any day.
-A standard drink is defined as 12 grams of alcohol, 5 ounces of wine, 12 ounces of beer, or 1.5 ounces of 80-proof spirits.
+Women and men over the age of 65 years should not drink either more than 7 standard alcoholic drinks per week on average, or more than 3 drinks on any day.
+A standard drink is defined as 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of hard liquor.
+Drinking more than these amounts puts people at risk of serious alcohol problems.
 Frequent drinking can:

 - cause serious illness, especially stomach and liver problems